jbellsey/redux-model-utils/docs/actions.md

 * `reducer`: the atomic reducer for this action.
 Like any reducer in Redux, it is a pure function that takes two parameters: `state` and `action`.

 * `async` or `thunk`: these are synonyms, and they are mutually exclusive, along with `reducer`.
-(You must provide exactly one key out of the three.)
+(I.e., you must provide exactly one key out of the three.)
 You do not modify the store directly in an async thunk.
-Instead, you can run asynchronous operations and fire off normal actions as needed.
-It takes two parameters: (1) an object containing the parameters defined in `params`, and the model's slice of the store `state`.
+Instead, you can run asynchronous operations and fire off normal (synchronous) actions as needed.
+The thunk takes two parameters: (1) an object containing the parameters defined in `params`, and the model's slice of the store `state`.
 The return value of your thunk is passed back to the caller, to make it easy to chain promises.